 You can call me Cy of Super Smash Cache.
-I’m 24 years old and a bisexual, switchy single femme in Detroit.
+I’m 24 years old and Chaotic Neutral, switchy femme in Detroit.
 My contact email is super smash cache [at] gmail [dot] com

-I am a Jill of All Trades, master of none: I have a biology degree with a minor in art, model by day, perform by night, and side-hustle on this blog in-between.
+I am a Jill of All Trades: a biology degree with a minor in art, modeling by day, performing by night, and side-hustling on this blog in-between.
 My endless interests make my ADHD a blessing and a curse, going through phases of obsession.

 Even if I didn’t have this blog, I’d still be:

 - posting sex-positive memes on my personal Facebook